MezerLab/mri_unbias/README.md

 ## Overview

-`mri_unbias` is a MATLAB function for estimating and correcting intensity bias fields in 3D MRI images.
+`mri_unbias` is a MATLAB function for estimating and correcting intensity bias fields in 3D brain MRI images.
 It fits an *n-th degree 3D polynomial* to voxel intensities within a region assumed to be uniform (typically a white-matter mask).
 This polynomial models the smooth spatial bias field that corrupts MRI signal intensity.
 The estimated bias is then used to correct the full image.